 Dr. Chaudhry is one of the few physicians in New York licensed to prescribe MAT medication, such as Suboxone.
 Many patients say he’s one of the best Suboxone doctors around.
 He and his compassionate team approach MAT differently, involving a combination of FDA-approved drugs, behavioral therapies, and counseling.
 To learn more about how our medication-assisted treatment plan can help your fight against addiction, reach out to us.

 Buprenorphine and naloxone are combined to form this FDA-approved medication in combination with counseling and behavioral therapies, otherwise known as Medication-Assisted Treatment (MAT).
 MAT is an approach that Dr. Chaudhry has had great success with.
 Many patients who had an opioid dependency have been successful with this treatment and recovered from it.
 When taken as prescribed, Suboxone can be a safe and clinically effective treatment for opioid dependency.
 The FDA has approved the first generic version of Suboxone (buprenorphine and naloxone) sublingual film as part of Medication-Assisted Treatment.
 It has a slow onset and long lasting effects that reduce cravings.

 Both medications contain buprenorphine and naloxone, which have a strong binding capability that can kick other opioid drugs out of the receptors in the brain.
 The dosage is the same: an 8-2 mg of Suboxone (8 mg of buprenorphine and 2 mg of naloxone) is the same as an 8-2 mg generic film.

-It must be noted that we only accept insurance for opioid treatment disorders.
+It must be noted that we only accept insurance for Opioid Use Disorder Treatment.
 We do not accept insurance for your medical marijuana treatment plan.